MBM Glossaries: Communication Skills Definition

 Culture of Listening

-A team-wide or company-wide culture that promotes active listening to complaints, feedback, and criticism.
-This is especially important when dealing with disgruntled clients and in creating client loyalty.
+A team-wide or company-wide culture that, usually, promotes active listening to complaints, feedback, and criticism.
+In particular, this is important when dealing with disgruntled clients and in creating client loyalty.

 Understanding and interpreting a message including implied thoughts or emotions.